-- Send students and staff with influenza-like illness home until they are fever-free (temperature less than 100.4 degrees Fahrenheit or 38 degrees Celcius) for 24 hours without the use of fever-reducing medications.
+- Send students and staff with influenza-like illness home until they are fever-free (temperature less than 100.4° Fahrenheit) for 24 hours without the use of fever-reducing medications.
 Encourage parents to keep children home when they are sick to prevent the spread of illness.

 - Instruct students or staff whose symptoms worsen to seek medical care.

 - Teach (as developmentally appropriate) flu prevention measures to students and staff.

 - Routinely clean commonly-touched surfaces with household disinfectants.

 - Encourage students to wash their hands often throughout the day, using warm water and soap.
 If soap and water are not available, use an alcohol-based hand gel.